asainingen/asainingen.github.io/en/about.md

 ASAI Hitoshi (麻井均) is Japanese novelist.

-He is a student of Waseda University.
+He is a graduate student of Kyoto University.

 ## Affiliation